MCT-master/mct-master.github.io/_posts/2024-03-15-julianmb-webPD.md

         color: rgb(10, 10, 133);
         }
 ```
 The headers with the styling above would look like this on your webpage.
-Notice the color, size and style differnces between the heading one and the heading two:
+This blog doesn't support color changes, but notice the size and style differences between heading one and heading two:

 <style>
 .header1 {